Oaklight/mango/docs/data.md

 ### 2. decompress

-Because some json files are huge, we use tar.zst to package the data.
+Because some json files are huge, we use tar.zst to package the data efficiently. <br>

+> You may get `zstd` from package manager like `apt install zstd` or `dnf install zstd` , or using `conda install zstd` or `mamba install zstd` , or by using pre-compiled binary distributed on [`zstd` GitHub page](https://github.com/facebook/zstd/releases).

 silently decompress